Skip to main content

 The Error Problem

 Time is one thing.
-Errors are where it gets expensive.
+Errors get expensive fast.

-I'll tell you a story I'm not proud of.
-I once quoted a large project.
-Twelve windows, all pinch pleat drapery, beautiful Schumacher fabric.
-And I forgot to account for the pattern repeat on the yardage calculation.
+Picture a large project — twelve windows, all pinch pleat drapery, beautiful Schumacher fabric.
+Forget to account for the pattern repeat on the yardage calculation.
 Not on one window.
 On all twelve.
-The pattern repeat was 27 inches.
+Pattern repeat: 27 inches.

-I was short by almost 40 yards of a $95/yard fabric.
+You're short by almost 40 yards of $95/yard fabric.
 That's $3,800.
 On one project.
-Because I was tired and the spreadsheet didn't know to ask me about pattern repeats.
+Because you were tired and the spreadsheet didn't know to ask about pattern repeats.

 $3,800.
 One project.
-Because I was tired and the spreadsheet didn't know to ask me about pattern repeats.
+Because a spreadsheet doesn't know to ask about pattern repeats.

-I ate most of that cost.
-The designer was not interested in hearing about my spreadsheet problems.
+You eat most of it.
+The designer isn't interested in hearing about your spreadsheet problems.

-That's an extreme example.
-But smaller errors happen constantly:
+That's the dramatic version.
+The smaller errors happen constantly:

-Outdated labor rates.
-You raised your prices in January but the formula in your spreadsheet still references the old rate table.
+• Outdated labor rates.
+You raised your prices in January but the formula still references the old rate table.
 Every quote for the first three weeks of the year goes out underpriced.
 On 15 quotes, even a $50-per-quote shortfall is $750 you'll never recover.

-Wrong fullness ratio.
+• Wrong fullness ratio.
 You quote ripplefold at 2.5x fullness instead of 1.8x because you copied from a pinch pleat template.
-That's 30-40% too much fabric on the quote.
-Either the client balks at the price and you lose the job, or you win the job and have to eat the difference.
+That's 30–40% too much fabric on the quote.
+Either the client balks at the price and you lose the job, or you win it and eat the difference.

-Missed line items.
+• Missed line items.
 Lining surcharges.
 Installation fees.
 Hardware brackets.
 The small stuff that's easy to forget when you're building a quote from scratch every time. $15 here, $30 there, across a year of projects.
-It adds up to thousands.
+Thousands.

-Industry surveys put the average error rate on manual quotes at around 8-10%.
-If your average project value is $3,000, and you do 60 quotes a month, that's roughly $1,400 to $1,800 per month in pricing errors.
+If even 10% of manual quotes carry a meaningful pricing error — which matches what we hear talking to workrooms — and your average project value is $3,000, that's roughly $1,400 to $1,800 per month in pricing errors.
 Some you catch.
 Some you don't.

 The Bids You're Losing

-A designer sends you specs on a Tuesday afternoon.
-You're in the middle of production.
-You've got three installs this week and a fabric shipment that arrived wrong.
+A designer sends specs on a Tuesday afternoon.
+You're in the middle of production — three installs this week, a fabric shipment that arrived wrong.
 You'll get to the quote tonight.
 Or tomorrow.
-Or...
-Friday.
+Or… Friday.

 By Friday, the designer has already given the job to the workroom that quoted it Wednesday morning.